mikeizbicki/cmc-csci181-languages/topic05_thinking_like_transformers/README.md

 ### Complex control flow

 Complex control flow is implemented using the `select` and `aggregate` operations.

+1. There is no analog to the functions in other languages like python.
+1. Not all programs can be written using thesee functions.
+1. If you understand the limits of these functions, then you understand the limits of what a transformer can do.

 The `select` command constructs a boolean matrix from two inputs s-ops and a comparison operation.